maddevsio/mad-radiator/README.md

 # MAD RADIATOR
 ---
-Mad radiator is a simple script to collect a part of data from analytics/lighthouse and send it in the pretty format as message to slack and/or telegram
+Mad radiator is a simple script to collect a part of data from analytics, lighthouse, reddit, quora, glassdoor, and send it in the pretty format as message to slack and/or telegram

 ### How to run